ryanto/acts_as_votable/README.markdown

 ### Examples with scopes

-You can add an scope to your vote
+You can add a scope to your vote

 ```ruby
 # positive votes